 Support policy-makers and stakeholders to move in synchrony with technological advances rather than reacting after the fact.

-Devote specific resources to address user education and awareness.
+Devote specific resources to address user education and awareness with regard to the online code of ethics and its measurements.

 Establish and promote standards for on-line corporate social responsibility